sgmurphy/wordpress-plugins/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 7.5.4 - 03-06-2024 =

+* Feature - Initiative - Alma for WooCommerce Integration - under flag add_filter('inpsyde.feature-flags.mollie-woocommerce.alma_enabled', false);
+* Feature - Add WooCommerce as required plugin in header
+* Fix - Display error for Apple Pay Validation Error in Woocommerce
+* Fix - TypeError when WooCommerce Analytics is disabled
+* Fix - In3 - payment successful with date in the future
+* Fix - Ensure Smooth Order Processing Despite Rounding Differences
+* FIx - Rebrand from Inpsyde to Syde

 = 7.5.3 - 22-05-2024 =